mahipal-z/Datalake-design-in-AWS/README.md

 B. The CSV files must be uploaded in the folder named as the current date in 'YYYY-MM-DD' format.

-C. All the CSV files have the same schema.
+C. All the CSV files must have the same schema.

 ### Setup instructions
 1. Create a CloudFormation stack using the 'cf_template.yml'.
 Input source bucket name and local timezone when prompted.
 Refer to https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568 for list of acceptable string for timezone names.